 With just 40 miles from our breakdown point until the AZ border, we encountered a dust storm – a severe one, which our driver was unwilling to pass through.
 The progress we had hoped for was halted.

 Eventually, however, we did make it to the border.
 Things felt good!
-We were finally going to "make it."
+We were finally going to “make it.”
 Until our tow truck driver informed us that local laws prevented him from towing us into the state of Arizona.
-Instead, he dropped us off at the closest rest stop, where we sat waiting for our next tow truck to arrive.
+Instead, he dropped us off at the closest rest stop, where we sat waiting for our next car recovery truck to arrive.

 The sun had gone down, and Andrew and I continued to wait.
 We practiced “whipping” coke cans off the hood of the car with a torn semi-truck serpentine belt we had found in the parking lot.
 Boredom was at its peak, progress was at the opposite end of the spectrum, and our spirits were slowly falling.
 Eventually, our new driver arrived, and after some careful loading up, we got on the road.
 We were ready to make it to Nic’s place.